The Netflix Effect

 Just in case you needed even more evidence that product placement really does work, we'll give you one more.
 Ever since Netflix's Emily In Paris had their main character sporting colorful and unique fashion choices, specific products that were featured or similar trends are skyrocketing in popularity.
 Many of Emily's specific bags have sold out following the show's premiere, and the brands overall are being met with increased sales while search terms like "beret hat" or "beret" rose 41% in comparison to the week before release.

-Now this one might seem pretty straightforward since Netflix is the top streaming service of 2021, but let me explain.
-When networks like the CW have a show premiere and run on its own network, the series may end up on Netflix after the series finale.
+Now this one might seem pretty straightforward since Netflix is the top streaming service of 2022, but let me explain.
+When networks like the CW have a show premiere and run on their own network, the series may end up on Netflix after the series finale.
 In the case of the CW, this actually leads to their app reaching the top of the free apps on the App Store.
 So not only does Netflix use its influence to bring popularity to Tv shows that premiere on other networks, but it also boosts the popularity of those specific networks.
 Another example of The Netflix Effect's influence over other networks is Nickelodeon's Avatar: The Last Airbender.
 The show stayed at Netflix's top 10 list consistently, leading it to become the most-watched kid's show in 2020 and leading to more interest in Nickelodeon as a network in general.

 Product Placement And Brand Partnerships And Pop Culture...
 Oh My!